apache/calcite/avatica/site/_posts/2016-03-03-separate-project.md

 {% endcomment %}
 -->

-This marks the separation of Avatica from it's previous location as a sub-module of Apache Calcite's Maven build.
+This marks the separation of Avatica from its previous location as a sub-module of Apache Calcite's Maven build.

 This separation is not to remove Avatica from the governance of the Apache Calcite project, but to allow for even more rapid releases from both the Avatica and Calcite projects.
 We can confidently make new releases of each without having to worry about the current state of development